joyapisi/budget-app/README.md

 # 📖 Budget App <a name="about-project"></a>

-**Budget App** is a clever app that lets you track of your items in a ballance Sheet
+**Budget App** is a mobile web application where you can manage your budget: you can see how much money you spent and on what.
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>